 1. DO YOUR GROCERY SHOPPING AT T&C AND HEEBS

-By that we mean Town and Country (but start calling it T&C like the locals do!)
-There are several big box grocery stores in Bozeman that are quite nice.
-They are probably ones you recognize from previous places you’ve lived.
-However, most Bozemanites prefer our smaller grocers for the excellent customer service and for finding local items.
-With T&C’s two locations and Heebs on the east side there’s really no reason to go anywhere else.
+By that we mean Town and Country (but you should start calling it T&C like the locals do!)
+There are several big-box grocery stores in Bozeman that are quite nice.
+However, most Bozemanites prefer our local grocers for excellent customer service, great prices, and to find local produce and other goods.
+With Town & Country's two locations and Heebs on the east side of Bozeman, there’s really no reason to go anywhere else.

 2. STOP GOING TO STARBUCKS

-It took a very long time for them to make their way to Bozeman and now suddenly we have a couple of them.
-Try to resist the urge and instead frequent one of our many local coffee shops.
+It took a very long time for Starbucks to make their way to Bozeman, but now there are a lot of them.
+Try to resist the urge to spend your coffee money with corporate stores and instead frequent one of our many local coffee shops.
 Not sure where to start?
-We have some suggestions here.
+Click here for our list of the best coffee shops in Bozeman.

 3. AVOID 19TH AND 7TH WHENEVER POSSIBLE

-While these are two of the main roads to get north and south through town they also tend to get the majority of our “traffic”.
-Luckily there are many routes and back roads to be taken around here.
+While these are two of the main roads to get through Bozeman, they also tend to get the majority of our “traffic”.
+Luckily, there are many routes and back roads to be taken around here.
 Take some time and try various routes.
 Don’t worry, we’re a small town still, you won’t get lost.

 4. GET OUT OF TOWN ON THE WEEKENDS

 We don’t mean leave Bozeman for someplace else, we mean get out to the mountains!
-If it’s winter hit the ski slopes and if it’s summer, grab your tent and go.
-We’re guessing one of the reasons you moved to Bozeman was for the beauty of our mountains…don’t just look at them.
+If its winter hit the ski slopes and if it’s summer, grab your tent and go.
+We’re guessing one of the reasons you moved to Bozeman was for the beauty of our mountains…dodon't just look at them.
 If you want to live like a local you have to play in them as well.
+Click here for our list of the best campgrounds in Bozeman.

 5. UNLESS IT’S SWEET PEA WEEKEND